-Benefits of GDPR compliance
+Benefits of General Data Protection Regulation compliance

 Data will not only be collected but also analysed.
 There are many benefits to data analysis as it can be used to make forecasts and identify trends and patterns.
 This is great for the progress of the business in terms of profit as data analysis could lead to new marketing processes or other business decisions.

-Implications of not being GDPR compliant
+Implications of not being General Data Protection Regulation compliant

-Another implication of not being GDPR is data theft and data loss.
+Another implication of not being General Data Protection Regulation is data theft and data loss.
 Data scattered everywhere can negatively affect a business in many ways, firstly slowing down their processes as they are unable to access data from a centralised system but instead have to search for scattered data.
 Data stored on different devices and locations is a huge risk to the business as it increases the possibility of data loss and data theft so it’s important that data is organised, stored in a secure location with administrator controls.